Ultis/rawr/ReadMe.txt

  Q: I get an error on load, "To run this application you must first install..." or "The application failed to initialize properly (0xc0000135)."
 How do I fix this?
  A: Install .NET Framework 2.0 from Microsoft.
 If it still doesn't work, uninstall .NET Framework completely, reinstall .NET Framework 2.0, and try Rawr again.
 Download link for .NET Framework 2.0 from Microsoft: http://go.microsoft.com/fwlink/?linkid=32168

- Q: The Bear calculations don't match my character screen.
-Are they wrong?
- A: Most likely, no. First, the calculations in Rawr are for combat against raid boss mobs, which changes the chances to be missed, to dodge, to be crushed, and to be crit, so you'll see values off by 0.6% from what the character sheet says.
-Additionall, WoW sometimes rounds stats oddly, when many buffs are involved.
-I've gone to great lengths to make Rawr as accurate as possible, but it'll still calculate Stamina and Agility off by 1 in about 5 to 10% of cases.
-That in turn may make your health, dodge, and armor off by a tiny amount as well.
-Anyway, that's rare, and even when it does happen, the difference is *extremely* negligable, so don't worry about it.
-If you do find a situation where other calculations are off, or any of those are off significantly, please let me know.
-I want to ensure Rawr is as accurate as possible.

  Q: There's an item missing!
 Can you please add [Some Item]?
- A: No, I designed Rawr so that I wouldn't need to update it with new items every time a new item was found.
+ A: No, Rawr is designed so that we wouldn't need to update it with new items every time a new item was found.
 You can add items to it yourself, very fast, and very easily.
 Look the item up on wowhead or thottbot, and remember the item ID # from the URL on wowhead or thottbot.
 Goto Tools > Edit Items, click Add, type that item ID # in, hit OK, and *poof*, you'll have the item.
 Another thing you can do, after loading your character from the Armory, is choose Tools > Load Possible Upgrades from Armory.
 This feature will take *a while*, like 5+ min, but will download all the items that Rawr and the Armory thinks are potential upgrades for you.
 It's a good idea to run this a few days after a major content patch.
 However, the Armory is commonly unstable immediately after a major content patch, so expect errors if you don't wait a few days.

- Q: Can you make it, or does Rawr work for [insert class/spec here]?
- A: What you see in Rawr is what's currently developed to release quality.
-A few more models are in development.
-If you're a C# developer and would like to begin or help with another model, let me know!

 Version History
 ---------------

+v2.0.0
+ - First release version targeting WoW 3.0

 Beta 16.1:
  - The beginnings of user-controlled item filtering is in.
 Let me stress that this is just the beginning.
 Currently it's hidden away in a menu item (Tools>Refine Relevant Items...), and only supports the most basic filtering by item type (Leather vs Mail, Maces vs Swords, etc.).
 In the future, we expect to expand upon this greatly, by allowing all kinds of filters (such as by source, by item level, etc), and will be making the UI to control this more intuitive.
 Please post on our development site, let us know what sort of filters you'd like to be able to create
  - More improvements to the performance and accuracy of the Optimizer